somil-bansal/drona/README.md

 # Step 2: Install project dependencies
 uv sync
 ```

-By completing these steps, you'll ensure your environment is properly configured and ready for development.

 ### Configuration

 Drona uses a three-layer LLM system, which are respectively used for reasoning, basic tasks, and vision-language tasks.
 Configuration is done using the `conf.yaml` file in the root directory of the project.
 You can copy `conf.yaml.example` to `conf.yaml` to start the configuration: